writing & research excerpts 

 On Being a KNOTTY Avatar!

-Foucault began formulating an autopoietic subject capable of reflectivity and transformation, and external relations of transformation through a politics of desubjectivation.
-While the dialogue between Theodor Adorno (especially) and Max Horkheimer shuttled between thoughts that made their position on agency (thereby freedom) indeterminate—if not totally skeptical—splinters here and there kindle the possibility of a historically-suffused thinking subject who can reflect and then assert their negative subjectivity in their external world, creating alternate lifeworlds arising from the very cognition that is subjectivized.
+Foucault began formulating an autopoietic subject capable of reflectivity, transformation, and external relations of transformation through a politics of desubjectivation.
+While the dialogue between Theodor Adorno (especially) and Max Horkheimer shuttled between thoughts that made their position on agency (thereby freedom) indeterminate,if not totally skeptical,splinters here and there kindle the possibility of a historically-suffused subject who can reflect and then assert their negative subjectivity in their external world, creating alternate lifeworlds arising from the very cognition that is subjectivized.

-Critical subjectivity, for increased potency, ought to be more than reasoning: feelings, too, figure.
+But critical subjectivity, for increased potency, ought to be more than reasoning: feelings too figure.
 Through her subjectivity, Audre Lorde paved a richer conception of eros as power.
 In Uses of the Erotic: The Erotic as Power, she writes, “The erotic is a measure between the beginnings of our sense of self and the chaos of our strongest feelings.
 It is an internal sense of satisfaction to which, once we have experienced it, we know we can aspire.”
 Lorde’s eros provides a mode of reflexive agency and political drive through embodied experiences.

 Continue reading...